-(1) Following the acquisition of Axeria, a prospective approach has been adopted to include the 2021 Accident Year losses within the table above.
+(1) Following the acquisition of Axeria, a prospective approach has been adopted to include losses from 2021 Accident Year onwards within the table above.
 The incurred losses and allocated loss adjustment expenses, net of reinsurance relating to prior accident years are excluded from the table and included within Other short duration lines in the reconciliation below.